cabinetoffice/national-leadership-centre-website/pages/what-we-do/our-programme.md

 navtitle: Our Programme
 order: 2
-paragraph_one: Every year The National Leadership Centre invites a selection of the UK&rsquo;s most senior leaders from across the spectrum of public services to come together for a challenging, supportive and stretching twelve month development programme.
+paragraph_one: Every year The National Leadership Centre invites a selection of the UK's most senior leaders from across the spectrum of public services to come together for a challenging, supportive and stretching twelve month development programme.
 image_two: /static/img/hands.jpg
-heading_one: 'Key information:'
+heading_two: "Key information:"
-list_one: >-
+list_one: |-

   * 100 senior public leaders from across all public services
   * Three residential modules over 12 months
   * Be inspired by world leaders in systems and collective leadership
   * In-depth psychometric analysis and coaching support
   * At locations across England and online
 paragraph_two: >-
   The most difficult challenges faced by public services are complex and